DENIED DISABILITY? 1-844-4-DISABILITY

 Trichotillomania & Anxiety: A Common Hair-Pulling Disorder

-Trichotillomania (TTM) is known as hair-pulling disorder, and is characterized by recurrent urges to pull out one’s own hair, resulting in noticeable hair loss, distress, and impairment in social and occupational functioning.
+Trichotillomania (TTM) is known as a hair-pulling disorder and is characterized by recurrent urges to pull out one’s own hair, resulting in noticeable hair loss, distress, and impairment in social and occupational functioning.

-TTM is often classified as an obsessive-compulsive and related disorder (OCRD), as it shares some similarities with other OCDRs, such as obsessive thoughts and compulsive behaviors.
+TTM is often classified as an obsessive-compulsive and related disorder (OCRD), as it shares some similarities with other OCDRs, such as obsessive thoughts and compulsive behaviours.

 Overall, while TTM is classified as an OCRD, it is often considered to be a complex disorder that involves both obsessive-compulsive and anxiety-related features.